 MySQLdb and make use of it, you need to have

 MySQL already installed.
-I am using a virtual machine using
+I am using a virtual machine running

-Ubuntu hence let me work you through how you are going to do that on
+Ubuntu hence let me walk you through how you are going to do that on

 Ubuntu .
 I believe it will be similar for other Linux distros.

 sudo apt update sudo apt install mysql-server

 MySQLdb adapter, run the following commands:

 sudo apt-get install python3-dev sudo apt-get install libmysqlclient-dev sudo apt-get install zlib1g-dev sudo pip3 install mysqlclient